dreamdev21/Laravel-Event-management-system/readme.md

 *Attendize* is an open-source event ticketing and event management application built using the Laravel PHP framework.
 Attendize was created to offer event organisers a simple solution to managing general admission events, without paying extortionate service fees.

 The current version (v1.X.X) will not receive any significant feature improvements, only security fixes.
-All effort will go into developing v2.0.0.
+All effort will go into developing <a href="https://github.com/Attendize/Attendize/tree/develop">v2.0.0</a>.

 ##Current Features (v1.X.X)
  - Beautiful mobile friendly event pages